unmtransinfo/tinx-ui/README.md

-# Webpack Frontend Starterkit
+# TIN-X UI

-A lightweight foundation for your next webpack based frontend project.
+This is the frontend application for TIN-X.

 ### Installation